‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 Confidence and ability to practice within their scope

-Nursing is a profession where the saying ‘fake it ’til you make it’ absolutely doesn’t apply.
-If you don’t have the knowledge or skills to perform a task as a nurse, you are risking the lives of your patients and it’s a no-deal.
-You need to have confidence, not only in your skills but even more so in the skills you haven’t yet acquired.
-It can feel challenging to speak up, especially in an environment where people are busy and chronically stressed, but it is 100% necessary for patient and staff safety.
+If you don’t have the knowledge or skills to perform a task as a nurse, you are compromising patient safety and it’s a no-deal.
+You need to have confidence, not only in your essential skills but even more so in knowing what skills you haven’t yet acquired.

 Compassion and empathy

-Ever-changing environment (dynamic/fast paced etc. etc. – you get the drift) means you can’t get too set in your ways.
+The ever-changing environment (dynamic/fast paced etc. etc. – you get the drift) means you can’t get too set in your ways.
 Change is the only true constant in life and this can apply on a minute-by-minute basis in nursing.
-You need to adapt not only to the ward/clinical dynamics but also to the individual needs of the people you are caring for.
-This ties nicely into problem solving.
-Nurses are the innovation experts and can think of a myriad of unique ways to get things done.

 There were phrases like key stakeholders, KPI’s and financial leverage and other words I didn’t compute.